Wineglass Bay Sail Walk with Steve Biddulph

 With beautifully maintained teak decks and classical, varnished hand rails, Lady Eugenie’s spacious decks are the perfect setting for relaxing whilst taking in the stunning scenery of Tasmania’s east coast.
 The central cockpit provides plenty of comfortable seating, with a picturesque alfresco dining setting: a magical place to take in the sunset.

 During the evening, you can relax in the delightful and spacious saloon with dining table and comfortable lounge.
 Her professionally equipped, separate galley for the crew guarantees delicious meals made from local produce.

-Lady Eugenie has just four comfortable cabins on board, all with air conditioning, bathrooms and showers.
-There are two rooms with one double bed each and three with two twin beds each.
+Lady Eugenie has just four comfortable cabins on board, all ensuite bathrooms and showers.
+There are two rooms with one double bed each and three with two twin beds each (1 x bunk each).
 Room allocations are first-come-first-served; we will do our best to provide you with your preferred room type, but this will depend on existing reservations at your time of booking.

 Wineglass Bay Sail Walk (4-days) - with Steve Biddulph

 - Minimum guests - 4 (Twin Share)